Say223/DzVues-Lecteurs/README.md

-# DzVues - Lecteurs
+# DzVues - Readers
-The "Lecteurs" repository is dedicated to the reader-side application of a desktop management system for national magazines, developed using Java.
-This application provides functionality for readers to interact with the system, access magazine content, and perform various actions related to reading and subscribing to magazines.
+The "Readers" repository is dedicated to the reader-side desktop application of the national magazine management system, developed using Java.
+This application provides readers with an intuitive platform to browse, purchase, and access digital magazines, explore featured content, and stay updated with the latest publications.

 ## Features
 - User Authentication: Secure login functionality for readers to access their personalized accounts.